cardano-lightning/cardano-lightning/docs/design/l2-peer-protocol-spec.md

 #### `Error`

-For global level error handling which should indicate that there is a critical problem (invalid signatures, state inconsistencies, violation of negotiated terms) we want to follow pretty restrictive approach taken by BLN and fail the channel(s).
-To express such a criticial missbehaviour the `Error` message is used.
+For critical error reporting either on the global-level or on the channel-level (invalid signatures, state inconsistencies, violation of negotiated terms) we reuse the same `Error` message type.
+We want to follow pretty restrictive approach taken by BLN and fail the channel(s).

 ```haskell
 data Error = Error